- Written by Kevin R. Lee Kevin R. Lee

 For now we will discuss the Manitoba maple.
 This stalwart westerner is the only full size maple grown here.
 Maples are dioecious trees, separate male and female trees, like the poplar family.
 If you really want this large tree, too large for most suburban lots, buy a male. the female is extremely fecund, producing thousands of double-winged seeds.
 The male clone Baron is a good choice.

 The Amur maple is a long-time welcome guest from Asia, very hardy.
 Its sharp three-lobed leaves turn a good red in the right year.
 A little fussy about high pH clay soils, they sometimes exhibit chlorosis.
-See the Box yellow leaves in the birch chapter.
 I have never seen an Amur taller than 25 feet and with trunk diameters of about a foot.
 With a slow-growing, multi-trunked natural bonzai look, it's highly recommended.

 The Tatarian maple is another good choice for a smaller tree, similar in growth habit to the Amur.
 There is a variety called Hot Wings, which describes the crimson red seeds, quite showy.
 The Tatarian has saw-edged leaves but not as deeply indented as the Amur.